 The ongoing goal of the sixth grade math program is to continue to develop students who are resilient, resourceful, and independent mathematical thinkers who are able to apply their skills to solve a variety of problems.
 The materials used are from Math in Focus (the American publication of Singapore Math) and the major topics include negative numbers, powers and roots, multiplying and dividing by decimals and mixed numbers, ratios, solving percent problems, simplifying algebraic expressions, using the coordinate plane, finding areas of polygons and circles, and calculating surface area and volume of prisms.
 Students will regularly work in small groups to apply different strategies for problem solving, explain and defend strategies, use bar models and sketches to help visualize, and encourage each other to reason abstractly.

-Sixth grade science inspires students to explore their world by engaging in collaborative activities, experiments, and projects.
+Sixth grade science inspires students to explore their world by engaging in physical, life, and earth sciences.
 Students have opportunities for scientific research and data collection in order to better understand the scientific method.
-Emphasis is also placed on the engineering design process, as students cooperate with partners and small groups during lab experiments, STEM-based projects and various creative exercises.
-Some of the major experiences that will happen throughout the year are with Robotics, as well as investigating various Life and Earth science topics.
+Emphasis is also placed on experimental design, as students cooperate with partners and small groups during lab experiments, projects and various creative exercises.

-Students begin their drama experience at Pike in sixth grade.
-In their first year of drama, the focus is on building trust and a common vocabulary, storytelling and understanding the role of the director.
-In addition to daily skill building activities, students write and perform in two formal scene projects.
-Students also participate as directors for these formal scenes.
-As directors, they practice giving helpful, clear and supportive feedback to actors.
+Students begin their theatrical experience at Pike in sixth grade.
+In their first year of Theatre, the focus is on building trust and a common vocabulary as well as storytelling and understanding the role of the director.
+In addition to daily skill building activities, students will also write and perform in a formal scene project.
+As directors, they practice critical thinking by providing helpful, clear and supportive feedback to actors.
 They end the term with a presentation of scenes for the entire sixth grade and their teachers.

 In the sixth grade, students are immersed in a performance-based music curriculum.
 We use a variety of instruments that work with iPads to create rock bands and learn how to create effective covers of pop songs.
 Through the process of creating cover songs, students learn the basics of music theory and notation.
-Some of the instruments we use include Jamstik+ (guitar that works with iPad), Xkey Air (keyboard that works with iPad), electric basses, and electric drum kits.
+Some of the instruments we use include acoustic and electric guitars, Xkey Airs (Bluetooth piano keyboards that work with iPads), electric basses, and electric drum kits.
 As part of our class, students learn basic skills on all four instruments.
 In addition, they have ample opportunities in school to further explore the instruments outside of class time.
+The term culminates in an in-school performance for their peers.
 These performance experiences help reinforce the value of teamwork, work ethic, and collaboration.

 In the Upper School visual arts program, emphasis is placed on balancing fundamental skill development, individual creativity and hands-on experience with a wide variety of materials and techniques aimed at opening as many creative and inspirational doors as possible.
-In the sixth grade, that begins with a focus on observational drawing.
-These skills are practiced and developed through a series of exercises and brought together in a culminating work of art that includes an introduction to color and painting.
-This is followed by an introduction to the elements of art and principles of design as well as their expressive capabilities.
-Again, these skills are practiced and developed through a series of exercises and brought together in a culminating work of art that utilizes visual elements to communicate and/or express something about themselves.
+In the sixth grade, that begins with a focus on self-expression.
+This begins with an introduction to the elements of art and principles of design as well as their expressive capabilities.
+These skills are practiced and developed through a series of exercises and brought together in a culminating work of art that utilizes specific visual elements to communicate and/or express specific aspects of personalities that they see as core to who they are as individuals.
+The students will ultimately be asked to summarize and present their expressive design choices in writing, making specific reference to their visual design choices.
 All students’ finished work will be showcased in the annual art show.

 The goal of the curriculum is to develop versatile movers with the confidence to learn new skills and the desire to engage in physical pursuits on a lifelong basis.
 The three areas of focus include lifetime fitness and activities, traditional sports and an outdoor challenge course unit.
 Students are exposed to a wide variety of activities to help them discover their personal interests.
-Some of the activities include fitness, soccer, speedball, ultimate Frisbee, basketball, and pickle ball, to name a few.
+Some of the activities include fitness, handball, volleyball, ultimate Frisbee, basketball, and floor hockey, to name a few.